YuqiWu04/CP3407_GroupProject/README.md

 How to edit this: test-2025
 * Option-1 (tested and worked ok): PyCharm supports editing of these .md files.
 Then you need to push to the main branch or make a pull request.
 * Option-2 (tested ok): Edit and commit it directly on github.
-Then any local repo copies will need to be "updated".
+Then any local repo copies will need to be "updated"

 # cp3407-project-v2024 template [Delete or change to your team/project name before submitting]